 Mode dependent non-separable secondary transforms

 In JEM, a mode dependent non-separable secondary transform (MDNSST) is applied between forward core transform and quantization (at encoder) and between de-quantization and inverse core transform (at decoder side).
-As shown in Figure 21, MDNSST is performed independently for each 4×4 sub-group of transform coefficients within an intra-coded CU.
-In the current software, MDNSST is applied to each 4x4 sub-block of top-left 64x64 coefficients of a CB.
-For example, MNNSST is only applied to 64x64 lower frequency coefficients of an 128x128 CB.
+To keep low compleixty, MDNSST is only applied to the low frequency coefficients after the primary transform.
+If both width (W) and height (H) of a transform coefficient block is larger than or equal to 8, then 8x8 non-separable secondary transform is applied to the top-left 8x8 region of the transform coefficients block.
+Otherwise, if eigher W or H of a transform coefficient block is equal to 4, 4x4 non-separable secondary transform is applied and the 4x4 non-separable transform is performed on the top-left min(8,W)×min(8,H) region of the transform coefficient block.
+The above transform selection rule is applied for both luma and chroma components.

-Application of a non-separable transform is described as follows using input as an example.
+A matrix multiplication implementation of a non-separable transform is described as follows using a 4x4 input block as an example.
 To apply the non-separable transform, the 4x4 input block X